battlecode/battlecode-server-2017/specs.md

 ### Attack
 Cowboy robots can attack any tile within attack range (square range of 10).
 Attacking and moving share the same cooldown (action delay).
-Attacking deals 10 damage (`RobotType.SOLDIER.attackPower`) and gives 2 `actiondelay` (`GameConstants.SOLDIER_ATTACK_ACTION_DELAY`).
+Attacking deals 10 damage (`RobotType.SOLDIER.attackPower`) and gives 2 `actiondelay` (`GameConstants.SOLDIER_ATTACK_ACTION_DELAY`, consistent with `RobotType.SOLDIER.attackDelay`).

 An attack destroys all cows at the targeted location.
 In addition, it makes noise that scares cows at long range at the targeted location.

 Your HQ shoots depleted uranium girders out of a railgun, dealing overkill area damage to the target (50 and 25 splash in a square range of 2, based on `RobotType.HQ.attackPower` and `RobotType.HQ.splashPower`).
 HQ has square range of 15.
 Watch out for friendly fire.

 Noise Towers can also 'attack' in their attack range.
 Their attacks create noise (can choose to create noise in square range of 9 or square range of 36) but deal no damage.
+Noise Towers attacks give an `actiondelay` of 2 (`RobotType.NOISETOWER.attackDelay`).

 ### Movement
 Cowboy robots can move to any unoccupied adjacent square if their delay is less than one.
 Using bytecodes adds small fractions to the delay that eventually add up to one, requiring a momentary pause in movement or attack, representing careful thought.
 When a robot moves, its destination square is the source of noise.